mikes222/ecache/README.md

 ### Asynchronous Value Production

-Use `getOrProduce` to fetch and cache data from a database or a network API.
+Use `getOrProduce` to fetch and cache data from a database or a network API while making sure that multiple calls will fetch the data only once and all calls receive the same instance of the produced data.

 ```dart
 import 'package:ecache/ecache.dart';